 Id love to try and play a villain, but I also like comedy too.
 This is only my first film so I dont want to decide, Im very open, and Im excited to see how people react to this film.The Wolverine hits UK cinemas on 25 July, 2013.
 You can read our review here.

-We need more writers about Interviews, The Wolverine and Rila Fukushima!
+Want to write about Interviews, The Wolverine and Rila Fukushima?
 Get started below...